Note: This is the webpage for the Fall 2025 offering of COMP2804, Sections A and B.

 - Jaccard distance satisfies triangle inequality, Section 7.4

-- Lecture 21: Planar graphs and the Crossing Lemma
+Lecture 21: Planar graphs and the Crossing Lemma (in-class notes)

 - Planar graphs, Section 7.5.1